ngx-builders/ngx-pwa-offline/README.md

 Notes:
 - as usual in Angular, do *not* use the `async` pipe twice on the same `Observable`.
 The example above shows you how to manage those situations in the proper way,
 - this `Observable` does *not* auto-complete.
-Then you should either use the `async` pipe as above for automatic unsubscription, either you should unsubscribe manually (in `ngOnDestroy` method in most cases).
+Then you should either use the `async` pipe as above for automatic unsubscription, either you should unsubscribe manually (in `ngOnDestroy` method in most cases),
+- be aware the online status is provided by the browser and it is not always reliable: for example, if your computer is connected to a network but with no Internet access, the browser will still says it's online.

 ## Guards